Unlimited plans sound like the dream. Stream nonstop. Scroll endlessly. Hotspot whenever you want. No overage charges. No stress.

 Best for: Heavy data users, rural coverage needs, and anyone who wants top-tier reliability.

-AT&T Unlimited Extra EL offers a strong balance of coverage, speed, and value.
+AT&T Extra 2.0 offers a strong balance of coverage, speed, and value.
 It includes premium data and hotspot access without pushing into the highest price tier, making it a solid middle-ground option.

 Best for: Users who want dependable performance without paying for top-tier extras.